HaydarChan/HaydarChan/README.md

-Informatics Engineering Gradute from ITB
+Informatics Engineering Gradute from Bandung Instite of Technology 🇮🇩